NetickNetworking/NetickDocumentation/articles/networked-state.md

 Networked state is the data of the game that you want to replicate to players.
 In Netick, networked state is delta compressed, therefore only changes are replicated.
 If a field of a struct changes, only that field is replicated.
 If a counter increases, only the delta to the previous value is replicated.
 If your counter was at 32534536, and now it is at 32534537, it will be replicated as a delta of one.
 It applies to vectors and quaternions too.
 Thus, using as little bandwidth as possible.

-Every network property/array can be predicted and interpolated too.
+Every networked property/array can be predicted and interpolated too.
 Allowing you to create complex networked systems easily.

 ## Network Properties